the-butcher/MOTH.HA.1/README.md

 OK filter intersections by height only on instances having cli materials OK add UI for "devices", pumps, switches, ...
 OK page becomes unresponsive after a while (maybe after many text updates) :: texts were updated too often, dispose of geometry was added, text geometry resolution reduced
-OK when using forecast early hours become unavailble later in the day and light intensities become negative, likely due to naive interpolation
+OK when using forecast early hours become unavailble later in the day and light intensities become negative, likely due to naive interpolation :: swapped to different forecast
-OK reduce weather information to maybe a single symbol -- show connection state of sensors, switches
+OK reduce weather information to maybe a single symbol OK have HUD/sprite elements for lights
--- have HUD elements for lights
+-- show connection state of sensors, switches
 -- light rendering only in dark mode (?), find another way for during the day -- improve IStatusHandler interface (maybe have types that have commands, i.e. toggle or status, and flexible UI elements for different types)